 - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.

 FUNDING AVAILABILITY AND MATCH

-The ConocoPhillips SPIRIT of Conservation program will award approximately $1,300,000 in grant awards in 2021.
-Grant awards will range from $50,000 to $250,000.
-Past grants have typically ranged from $50,000 to $150,000.
+Approximately $1.1 million in grant funding is available under this funding opportunity in 2022.
+Grant awards will typically range from $50,000 to $250,000, with an estimated average grant size of approximately $150,000.
 Funded projects should be completed within three years following finalization of a grant agreement.

 To be eligible, matching contributions must be:

-- raised and dedicated specifically for the project;
+- raised for and dedicated specifically to the project;

 - allowable costs based on the program and funding source guidelines;

 - applied only to the ConocoPhillips SPIRIT of Conservation grant and not to any other matching program(s); and

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.
 A panel of ConocoPhillips, NFWF, and USFWS reviewers will use the criteria as a strong basis for project selections.
 However, selections will also be based on other considerations, such as availability of funding, geographic balance, and balance among project types.
 In addition, selections may be based on how proposed activities would advance goals of established regional, tribal, state and federal conservation plans, particularly Migratory Bird Joint Venture Implementation Plans.
 The priorities and goals of the NFWF’s Northern Great Plains, Rocky Mountain Rangelands, and Southwest Rivers Business Plans are also of interest.